 During the early years of Guiding, the movement was entirely centred in the UK.
 There was some logic to this - after all, London was the city in which the founder of the movement had been born and continued to live, and Britain was the country where Guiding was created and first established.
-When the initial international committees were founded they were naturally dominated by the more experienced British Leaders, and thus business was done mainly in Britain, and in English.
+When the initial international committees were founded they were naturally dominated by the more experienced British Leaders, and thus despite Guiding's rapid international spread, business was done mainly in Britain, and in English.

 Our Ark/Olave House/Pax Lodge

 By 1978, numbers were increasing again, and thoughts were turning to a further move, again seeking to unite the World Centre and World Bureau on one site.
 So the new project formed, and within three years a new site had been found in North London.
-However it took time for both fundraising, and for permissions.
+However it took a long time for both fundraising, and for permissions.
 So it was that on 6 May 1989, the fiftieth anniversary of Our Ark and the centenary year of Olave Baden-Powell's birth, the foundation stone of "Pax Lodge" was unveiled by her daughter Betty Clay.
 On 15 March 1991 the official opening was carried out by HRH The Princess Benedikte of Denmark.
-So the London World Centre is the only one which has existed in three different locations in one city, and borne three different names.
-And where the other World Centres focus on themed 'sessions' of several days, Pax Lodge continues to operate as a hostel, for people to have shorter or longer stays while visiting the city.
+The London World Centre is the only one which has existed in three different locations in one city, and borne three different names.
+And where the other World Centres focus on themed activity 'sessions' of several days, Pax Lodge continues to operate as a Guiding hostel, for people to have shorter or longer stays while visiting the city.